 In case a section is dropped because of insufficient enrollment, a student may add other courses approved by his/her advisor by the published deadline, as noted in the academic calendar.

 When space is available and the Department and Dean consent, any person may audit a course.
 An individual sixty-five years of age or older is exempt from paying the fee.
 Credit is not awarded for any audited course.
 Individuals who audit courses do not submit papers, take examinations, participate in discussions, or receive evaluations in courses audited.
 Those wishing to audit may register only after late registration but prior to the 12th class day of a regular semester or the 4th class day of a summer session.
 A student who audits a course may not change registration during the semester to take the course for credit.

 Degree Majors and Minors

 All students must complete the requirements of an academic major.
 Many academic departments also require students to complete the requirements of a minor prior to graduation.
 Minors require 18 to 28 semester credit hours.
-Students should declare a major, using appropriate forms that are available in academic departments and the Office of the Registrar prior to the end of the sophomore year.
+Students should declare a major, using appropriate forms that are available in academic departments and the Office of the Registrar upon completion of 45 earned hours.
 Academic majors and minors that are available at the University are listed below: